 found in the release archive.

-This is the first release candidate, continuing the PHP 8.4 release cycle,
+This is the fourth release candidate, continuing the PHP 8.3 release cycle,

 the rough outline of which is specified in the